Example configuration entry esphome: name: livingroom comment: Living room ESP32 controller esp32: board: nodemcu-32s

 Here you specify some core information that ESPHome needs to create firmwares.
-Most importantly, this is the section of the configuration where you specify the name of the node, the platform and board you’re using.
+Most importantly, this is the section of the configuration where you specify the name of the node.

-# Example configuration entry esphome: name: livingroom comment: Living room ESP32 controller platform: ESP32 board: nodemcu-32s
+# Example configuration entry esphome: name: livingroom comment: Living room ESP32 controller esp32: board: nodemcu-32s

 name (Required, string): This is the name of the node.
 It should always be unique in your ESPHome network.
-May only contain lowercase characters, digits and hyphens.
+May only contain lowercase characters, digits and hyphens, and can be at most 31 characters long.
 See Changing ESPHome Node Name.

 build_path (Optional, string): Customize where ESPHome will store the build files for your node.
-By default, ESPHome puts all PlatformIO project files under a folder
+By default, ESPHome puts the PlatformIO project it uses to build the firmware in the

 platformio_options (Optional, mapping): Additional options to pass over to PlatformIO in the platformio.ini file.
 See platformio_options.

 includes (Optional, list of files): A list of C/C++ files to include in the main (auto-generated) sketch file for custom components.
 The paths in this list are relative to the directory where the YAML configuration file is in.
-See includes for more info.
+See includes.

-libraries (Optional, list of libraries): A list of platformio libraries to include in the project.
-See platformio lib install.
-The
+libraries (Optional, list of libraries): A list of libraries to include in the project.
+See libraries.

 comment (Optional, string): Additional text information about this node.
 Only for display in UI.